Peter Steele: Personal life

 Steele stated in a 2003 interview that he had bipolar disorder, and linked his mood swings to the types of songs he wrote.
 He also received occasional psychiatric treatment for depressive episodes.
 During a 2007 interview Steele explained:"I've always been a very depressed person, but that's only one side of me, you know.
 It makes me feel better when I can express my depression, my anger, my frustration through music ... sonic therapy."

-In April 2007, Steele revealed that he began identifying himself as Roman Catholic in recent years, after decades of self-professed atheism.
+In April 2007, Steele revealed that he began identifying again as Catholic in recent years, after decades of self-professed atheism.
 In an interview with Decibel magazine, Steele explained: "There are no atheists in foxholes, they say, and I was a foxhole atheist for a long time.
 But after going through a midlife crisis and having many things change very quickly, it made me realize my mortality.
 And when you start to think about death, you start to think about what's after it.
 And then you start hoping there is a God.
 For me, it's a frightening thought to go nowhere.
 I also can't believe that people like Hitler are gonna go to the same place as Mother Teresa."

 Steele's biography Soul on Fire – The Life and Music of Peter Steele was written by Metal Maniacs editor Jeff Wagner, and was released in 2013.
 None of the surviving band members cooperated with Wagner in the creation of the book.